-In 2013, the Commission received 391 renewable generator applications-primarily involving the certification of solar generators for the RPS program.
-As of March 14, 2014, the Commission has received 101 applications-mainly involving solar energy.
+In 2014, the Commission received 473 renewable generator applications-primarily involving the certification of solar generators for the RPS program.
 The Commission continues to approve solar energy applications based on the existing laws and regulations.
 The chart below shows how the number of applications has changed over the years: